danieljbae/CS-4502-Project/README.md

     - Evaluate the relative density of links of a community, with the Louvain method or Label Propagation algorithm (e.g. communities of yelp users and their friends)

 * **Classification**:
-    - Decision Tree Classification
-    - Bayesian Classification
+    - Classify review text sentiment using Naive Bayesian classification.

 ## Team members:
 * Daniel Bae